GeorgeeeLiu/Chatbot/spec.md

 # Line chatbot about public health care (Group AA)
+## This is a Line chatbot project about sharing public health information.
-The design of our chatbot:
+### The design of our chatbot:
+1. The chatbot has three major queries: The popular science knowledge, Latest news about the Coronavirus and Emergency & Services
+2. For the popular science knowledge part,
+3. For the latest news about the Coronavirus part,
+4. For the Emergency & Services part,